justanothercell/konsole/README.md

-# Konsole - Threaded Interaction
+# Konsole - Threaded Command Line Interaction
 Jealous of the minecraft console, with its ability to print and receive input simultaneously?
 Already warily side-eyeing ui alternatives?
 All your problems end today - with konsole!